johnnolan/johnnolan.dev/src/random/articles/unidays-talk-imposter-syndrome-software-development.md

 solve problems with them using new technologies I have never touched before.

-# So, if you feel at all like this, here are the reasons why you shouldn't.
+# So, if you feel at all like this, here are the reasons why you shouldn't

 - UNiDAYS employed you.
   They only employee people they think are worth it and this can be